Bloch type spaces on the unit ball of a Hilbert space: Applications

+For more relative equivalent characterizations of Bloch type functions in the finite-dimensional Euclidean space, we refer to \cite{Chen-HuaiHui,Li-Wulan,Zhang-Chen,Chen} and references therein.

-\end{theorem} In \cite{Zhao} the author also offered some examples to show that the conditions on $\alpha$ and $\lambda$ in Theorem \ref{Zhao} cannot be improved.
+In \cite{Zhao}, Zhao also offered some examples to show that the conditions on $\alpha$ and $\lambda$ in Theorem \ref{Zhao} cannot be improved.
 In fact, Theorem \ref{Zhao} does hold for $\alpha=\lambda=0$ and hold for any $C^{1}$-function defined on the unit ball of any infinite dimensional Hilbert space.
 Recently, Dai and Wang in \cite{Dai} reveal the reason in theory that some equivalent characterizations of the Bloch type space require extra conditions for $\alpha$.
-In present paper, we shall show the main results in \cite{Dai} still hold in our setting.
+In present paper, we shall show the main results in \cite{Dai} still hold for holomorphic functions defined in any infinite-dimensional Hilbert space.

 Denote

 \begin{theorem} \begin{enumerate} \item [(i)] Let $\alpha, \lambda$ be any real numbers satisfying the following properties: \begin{enumerate} \item $0<\lambda< \alpha-1$ if $1 <\alpha\leq 2$; \item $0<\lambda \leq \alpha/2$ if $ \alpha>2$. \end{enumerate} Then $S_{\alpha,\lambda}=\mathcal{B}^{\lambda+1}$. \item [(ii)] Let $\alpha, \lambda$ be any real numbers satisfying the following properties: \begin{enumerate} \item $1<\lambda< \alpha $ if $1<\alpha\leq 2$; \item $\alpha/2 <\lambda\leq \alpha $ if $ \alpha>2$. \end{enumerate} Then $S_{\alpha,\lambda}= \mathcal{B}^{\alpha-\lambda+1}$. \item [(iii)] Let $\alpha\geq1$.
 Then $S_{\alpha,\lambda}= H^{\infty}$ for $\lambda=0$ or $\lambda=\alpha$. \end{enumerate} \end{theorem}